“Visiting Los Angeles without a car is impossible!” numerous L.A. residents had warned me. I stubbornly disagreed!

 Walking = exercise, sun, and a good opportunity to see the city.
 So do it!

 The amount of money you’ll save by skipping the rental car is huge.
-The bus here is cheap – just a dollar-fifty for a ride!
-A seven-day transit pass costs $20, or the price of a typical cab ride.
+The bus here is cheap – just $1.75 for a ride!
+A seven-day transit pass costs $25, or the price of a typical cab ride.
 One cab ride versus an entire week of buses?
 I know which one I’m going with.

-Resources for visiting or living in Los Angeles without a car
+Resources for Visiting or Living in Los Angeles With No Vehicle

 You’d probably need to live near one of the primary bus lines, and you may want to own a bicycle.
 L.A. is not a particularly bike-friendly city, but there are bike lanes in West Hollywood, Silver Lake, Culver City, and several other neighborhoods.
 Bike rental companies are also an option, though they’re not as abundant as in other major cities.